The Plan The Promise 2025-2026

 - Volunteer Orientation Trainings

-- Technology: Introduction to My eCLASS, Parent Portal, MyPaymentsPlus and more
+- Technology: Introduction to Google Classroom, Parent Portal, MyPaymentsPlus and SuccessFund.

-- Helping your Child with Reading, Spelling, and Writing through Learning Phonics and Word Roots
+- Helping your Child with Reading, Spelling, and Writing through EL Education.

 - Helping Your Child Get Ready for Kindergarten